noirscape/site-2021/blog/homestuck-readthrough-announcement-2021-07-03.md

 And... with that, I have nothing else to really say.
 Expect an Act update soon-ish I guess, the first few acts of Homestuck are kinda short.
 It'll be at my own pace though so I might also write about other things.
 I'll make sure this is all collected under a blog series so you can easily read through these things later.

 See ya on the flipside!

+## UPDATE AUGUST 2021

+Yeah this didn't last long.
+It's abandoned.
+Leaving the post up but this one is called off for now.